Profile information

 NOTE:

-The ideal workawayers are hard-working, strong, nature-loving, independent people that don't mind working rain or shine and preference will be given to those who can stay for three weeks or more.
-Helpers also must love dogs since interaction/grooming of a 170lbs Newf will be a daily occurrence.
+The ideal workawayers for here are easy-going, nature-loving, independent people and preference will be given to those who can stay for two weeks or more.
+Helpers also must love dogs since interaction/grooming of a 175lbs Newf will be a daily occurrence.

-I live in cottage country in a cabin across the road from a lake on a 1 acre property with Jacopo, a large, slobbery Newfoundland dog.
-I’ve been adopting a more self sustaining lifestyle with a smaller carbon footprint.
-I like to manufacture, re-purpose, repair and barter as much as possible instead of contributing to our consumer-driven, disposable society.
+I live in "cottage country" in a cabin across the road from a lake on a 1 acre property with Jacopo, a large, slobbery Newfoundland dog.
+I like to re-purpose, repair, barter and “figure it out” as much as possible instead of contributing to our consumer-driven, disposable society.
 I have layer chickens year round.
 In summer/fall I usually raise broiler chickens.
-The gardens are a work in progress, but I try to grow whatever vegetables possible for this climate.
+The garden and raised beds are a work in progress, but I try to grow whatever vegetables possible for this climate.

 Summer is an extremely busy time here, juggling the gardens, caring for the animals, property maintenance and a full-time job.
 I work in Gros Morne National Park as visitor experience support for Parks Canada.